 Under the criteria of the Dutch Corporate Governance Code, as of May 28, 2009 none of the current Jubii Europe's Supervisory Board members qualify as independent.
-Mr Manuel Crespo de la Mata, who is a supervisory director AA, and Mr Ignacio Gaspar Sintes, who is a supervisory director AA as well, are employed by Telefónica SA or.
+Mr Manuel Crespo de la Mata and Mr Ignacio Gaspar Sintes, both supervisory directors AA, are employed by Telefónica SA.
 Mr. Dannhoff, the chairman of the Supervisory Board, and Mr. Caumanns are both supervisory directors AB, and are employed by Bertelsmann SE & Co.
 KGaA.